 Wednesday, May 2, 2018

-We checked out of the hotel, settled the bill and there were no problems, not even from the fat bitchy chick working in the bar on our first night in town.
+We checked out of the hotel in Honolulu, settled the bill and there were no problems, not even from the fat bitchy chick working in the bar on our first night in town.

 After leaving the hotel we wheeled our luggage around the corner, flagged down a cab and had an interesting conversation with our driver about Hawaii.
 He was a native Hawaiian and was telling us what we already knew; that Hawaii is simply a brand and that whoever was initially responsible for promoting it as world-class tourist destination was a marketing wizard.
 He had never been to Australia or Asia, but he said he was certain there had to be nicer beaches somewhere else in the world.